guiga004/uav_path_planning/README.md

     numpy, pandas, matplotlib, tsp

-To install the following packages using pip:

-    check if pip or pip3 is installed using the following commands:
+Check if pip or pip3 is installed using the following commands:

     pip -V
     pip3 -V

 You want the pip corresponding to python 3.
-In my case, pip3 -V showed the following: pip 18.1 from /usr/lib/python3/dist-packages/pip (python 3.7)
+In my case, pip3 -V showed the following:
+    pip 18.1 from /usr/lib/python3/dist-packages/pip (python 3.7)

 To install the packages run the following commands:

     pip3 install numpy
     pip3 install pandas